ardywibowo/ardywibowo.github.io/content/post/a-quirky-gamma-poisson-reparameterization/index.md

 </center>

 In conclusion, we parameterized the Gamma-Poisson distribution using logits and log shape.
-These parameters are unrestricted, so we can ask a neural network to output logits $z$ and $\log(\alpha)$ for the Poisson-Gamma distribution.
+These parameters are unrestricted, so we can ask a neural network to output logits $z$ and $\log(\alpha)$ for the Gamma-Poisson distribution.
 We then use Binary Cross Entropy for parts the likelihood computation, and `torch.lgamma()` functions for the rest.
 Voila!
 No more exploding gradients!

 -Randy